 Are you someone who has a desire to work with and help people?
 Do you have common sense and a scientific curiosity?
 Do you want an exciting helping profession that changes constantly as new discoveries are made?
 If so, then communication sciences and disorders is for you!

 My honors program coursework gave me a unique balance to my CSD coursework and challenged my critical thinking skills in new ways.

 Contact InfoVicki Samelson, CCC-SLP, Ph.D., Communication Sciences + Disorders

 Prepared for success

-The department of Communication Sciences and Disorders educates students planning to become speech-language pathologists or audiologists and who will become specialists in diagnosing and treating communication disorders.
+The department of Communication Sciences and Disorders educates students planning to become speech-language pathologists or audiologists and who will specialize in diagnosing and treating communication disorders.
 The job market is growing most rapidly within the elderly and infant age ranges, but many jobs are available with school-age children and younger adults.
-A graduate (Master’s) degree is required for most speech pathology jobs, while students who entering the job market with an undergraduate degree often find entry-level positions, such as a paraprofessional in an academic setting, a family advocate in a medical setting, etc.
+A Master’s degree is required for most speech pathology jobs, while students entering the job market with an undergraduate degree often find entry-level positions such as a paraprofessional in an academic setting, a family advocate in a medical setting, etc.

 Where are our grads?

 - Graduate School, UW-Eau Claire, UMD, UW-Madison, University of Iowa, University of Nebraska-Lincoln

 - Speech Language Pathology Assistant, (SLPA certified) positions in Texas, California, Florida, New Jersey, and Virginia